What is the Right Length of Time for Drug Rehab?

 When you are struggling with substance use disorders it is difficult to know where to get started.
-Many people want to go to drug or alcohol rehab, but don’t know which type of rehab program to choose.
-Between medical detox, inpatient care, outpatient programs, figuring out which plans will your insurance cover and how much rehab costs, along with the varying lengths of rehab available, it can be confusing and become a barrier to entry.
+Many people want to go to drug or alcohol rehab but don’t know which type of rehab program to choose.
+Between medical detox, inpatient care, and outpatient programs, figuring out which plans will your insurance cover and how much rehab costs, along with the varying lengths of rehab available, can be confusing and become a barrier to entry.

 The good news is that figuring out the right length of drug rehab program for your own unique needs is not something you need to do on your own.
 At TruPath we will provide you with a drug rehabilitation assessment that can help us create a custom drug treatment plan that will work best for your unique needs.

-If it is recommended to you to go to inpatient rehab at TruPath, you will move into a safe and 100% sober residence.
+If it is recommended to you go to inpatient rehab at TruPath, you will move into a safe and 100% sober residence.
 Most people stay around 30 days in our residential treatment program, but it is also normal for people to remain in long-term treatment if they are suffering from severe addiction that requires a longer and more intensive substance abuse treatment plan, are feeling continued withdrawal symptoms, or have a history of relapsing.
 The TruPath recovery center is a place to come that removes distractions and temptations, so you can focus on healing and building healthy habits and coping mechanisms.

 Outpatient rehab comes in many forms.
-At TruPath we offer 3 levels of care for drug and alcohol recovery, in which you will live at home and come to our addiction center for treatment, therapy, groups, and other programming at set times:
+At TruPath we offer 3 levels of care for drug and alcohol recovery, in which you will live at home and come to our addiction center for treatment, therapy, groups, and another programming at set times:

 Intensive outpatient programs (IOP)